 4. SEO Effectiveness

-While keyword importance has been downplayed in recent years, SEO is still a very important element to landing page success.
+While keyword importance has been downplayed in recent years, SEO is still a very important element in landing page success.
 Begin by performing keyword research relevant to what you feel your buyers would be searching for in each given stage of the buyer’s journey.
 Then using your selected wording, lace your keyword throughout your landing page, in the headers, text, meta-description, and page URL.

 It is also good practice to utilize these in the body of the landing page, as long as your page still flows smoothly.
 You don’t need to force your keyword into the body of the landing page.
 Keyword stuffing makes for choppy reading; remember, landing pages are for consumers – not search engines.